 - 1 pound powdered sugar

 1).Tatjana suggested she find some images online that I would then trace onto parchment paper for a cookie cutting guides in the dough.

 2).
-Preheat oven to 350 degrees F. Mix flour through all-spice together in a large mixing bowl.
+Preheat oven to 350 degrees F. Mix flour through allspice together in a large mixing bowl.

 3).
 Melt brown sugar, vegetable shortening (or butter), and Karo syrup together in a large saucepan over medium-low heat, stirring frequently, until combined.
 Then add to dry ingredients while still warm, using a mixer with dough hook, stir until just incorporated.
-Dough will be crumbly, but will come together as you roll it out still warm.
+The dough will be crumbly, but will come together as you roll it out still warm.

 4).
 Dust the counter with flour to prevent dough sticking to it.
-Dough must still be warm as you roll it out.
+The dough must still be warm as you roll it out.
 If it cools too quickly place it into a warm oven for 2-3 minutes to soften, then gently roll it out to an even 1/8″ thickness.
 Place parchment stencil over dough, and cut around edges carefully with a paring knife.
 Carefully transfer gingerbread shapes to a nonstick baking sheet.

 5).
 Bake in preheated oven 10-15 minutes, until dark golden brown all over.
 Remove from oven, cool 5 minutes, then carefully loosen edges using a spatula to place onto cooling racks to cool completely.

 7).
-Fill a pastry bag fitted with desired tip, and decorate gingerbread to match your original print outs from online.
+Fill a pastry bag fitted with the desired tip, and decorate gingerbread to match your original print outs from online.